fishcus/KAP-manual/en/model/computed_column/overview.en.md

 ## Computed Column

-*Computed Column* allows you to pre-define actions like data extraction/transformation/redefinition in modes, it enhances the data semantic abstraction.
+*Computed Column* allows you to pre-define actions like data extraction / transformation / redefinition in modes, it enhances the data semantic abstraction.
 By replacing runtime calculation with offline cube construction, the pre-calculation capability of Kyligence Enterprise is fully utilized.
 As a result, query performance could be improved significantly.
 It's allowed to use Hive UDF in computed columns, so that existing business codes can be reused.

+> Caution:
-> Notice: Computed column is not available when the data source is Kafka.
+>   - Computed column is not available when the data source is Kafka.
+>   - Please **DO NOT** define an expression with only constants for a computed column.

 ### Basic Concept and Rules